ohearonkg/snowpack-react-demo/README.md

 # Snowpack React Demo

-This repository is a simple example of how to use the [snowpack build tool](https://www.snowpack.dev/) to build your react application without needing to bundle your source code!
+This repository is a simple example of how to use the [Snowpack](https://www.snowpack.dev/) build tool to build your react application without needing to bundle your source code!

 ## Installation Steps